comapi/comapi-sdk-js/docs/initialisation.md

         console.log("Foundation interface created", sdk);
     })
     .catch(function (error) {
-        $log.error("paragonService: failed to get a fundation", error);
+        $log.error("paragonService: failed to initialise", error);
     });

 ```

 ## Advanced options

-The above examples initialised the SDK with mimimal configuration.
+The above examples initialised the SDK with minimal configuration.
 You can customise the sdk behaviour with the following optional settings

 ### logRetentionTime
-When the sdk uses indexedDB to persist logs, they are purged on sdk initialisation.
+When the SDK uses indexedDB to persist logs, they are purged on SDK initialisation.
-this value reprasents the number of hours to keep logs for - the default value is 24
+this value represents the number of hours to keep logs for - the default value is 24

 ### logLevel
 This parameter controls what level of logging to perform.